Arcadia-1/Sun_Research_Group/content/en/authors/Deqi Wu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Student
+- Master Students Graduated
 ---

-My research interest lies in the design of high-precision and high-speed analog-to-digital converters.
+Deqi Wu received the B.S. degree from Nanjing University of Aeronautics and Astronautics in June 2023 and the M.S. degree from Tsinghua University in 2026.
+His research interest lies in the design of high-precision and high-speed analog-to-digital converters.